Introduction to chtoucas for reductive groups and to the global Langlands parameterization: Non split case, complements and open questions

 \subsection{Local paramerization}

-The local Langlands parameterization (up to semisimplification) and the local-global compatibility will be proven in a work in progress with Alain Genestier \cite{genestier-lafforgue}.
-They will be deduced from the following statement : if $v$ is a place of $X$ and if all the $\gamma_{i}$ belong to $\on{Gal}(\ov F_{v}/F_{v})$, then $S_{I,f,(\gamma_{i})_{i\in I}}$ is equal to the action of an element of the ($\ell$-adic completion of the) Bernstein center of $G(F_{v})$ (obviously the interesting case is when $v\in N$ because the unramified case is completely solved by the compatibility with the Satake isomorphism in \thmref{intro-thm-ppal}).
+The local Langlands parameterization (up to semisimplification) and the local-global compatibility are proven in an article with Alain Genestier \cite{genestier-lafforgue}.
+They are deduced from the following statement : if $v$ is a place of $X$ and if all the $\gamma_{i}$ belong to $\on{Gal}(\ov F_{v}/F_{v})$, then $S_{I,f,(\gamma_{i})_{i\in I}}$ is equal to the action of an element of the ($\ell$-adic completion of the) Bernstein center of $G(F_{v})$ (obviously the interesting case is when $v\in N$ because the unramified case is completely solved by the compatibility with the Satake isomorphism in \thmref{intro-thm-ppal}).